Ryder Cup 2018: Jim Furyk named US captain

 Furyk named Love as his first vice-captain for the biennial event at Le Golf National when he addressed a news conference Wednesday.

-"I get chills thinking about all the events I've been able to participate in, and now to sit here as the captain for 2018 is such an honor," Furyk told reporters at the PGA of America headquarters in Florida.
+"This is such an honor.
+I'm actually a little overwhelmed," Furyk told reporters at the PGA of America headquarters in Florida.

-"It's no secret this has been my favorite event through my entire career.
-It embodies everything that is special about golf."
+"It's no secret, it's been my favourite event my entire career.
+In my opinion the Ryder Cup embodies everything that is special about golf.

+"It has the team work, the camaraderie, the competition, the passion, it brings fans together from worldwide.

+"I just get chills thinking about all the events I've been able to participate in and now to sit here as the captain for 2018 is such an honor."

 Furyk, who won the 2003 US Open, made his Ryder Cup debut in Spain in 1997 and last played at Gleneagles in Scotland in 2014.